warbe-maker/VBA-Component-Management/README.md

 #End If
 End Sub
 ```
-2. For a Workbook which hosts _Raw_Components_ specify them in the HOSTED_RAWS constant.
+2. For a Workbook which hosts _Raw-Components_ specify them in the HOSTED_RAWS constant.
 If its more then one, have the component's names delimited with commas.

+## Usage without Addin instance

 ## Planning the release of a VB-Project modification